hiimnhan/blog/fibo-linear-algebra.md

 ### 1. Normal approach

-Every 3 years old kid knows how to do this using Dynamic Programming.
+Every 3-year-old kid knows how to do this using Dynamic Programming.
 Easy peasy.
 But let's have a quick recap.

 The DP approach avoids the repetitive calculations of recursion by storing previously calculated Fibo values.
 This allows us to build up the sequence in one single pass, with time complexity of $O(n)$ and a space complexity of $O(1)$ with an iterative solution.